 - Class X felony – 6 to 30 years in jail, and not more than $25,000 in fines

 In addition to the potentially harsh consequences described above, if you are convicted of theft you may be liable for civil penalties.
 If the property stolen belonged to another person, you may be liable for the actual value of the property in addition to other fees that may be imposed by the court.
-To have a better understanding of what you may be facing with your particular theft charge, you should speak with a Chicago criminal defense attorney highly skilled in the area of theft crimes.
+To have a better understanding of what you may be facing with your particular theft charge, you should speak with a theft defense lawyer serving Chicago who is highly skilled in the area of theft crimes.
 There are many factors that can make the punishment much worse.
 Therefore, the sooner you consult with an attorney, the sooner you will be able to resolve your criminal matter and move on.Contact Chicago Criminal Defense Attorney David L. Freidberg Today to Schedule Your Free Confidential Consultation